 How do you transform your data into a map?
 Want to see the map-making process unfold in real time?
 Check out our video tutorial on Transforming Your Data Into a Map.

 Interested in the nitty-gritty details on how to use ArcGIS?
 Jump to ArcGIS Tips and Tricks.

 Ensuring Digital Longevity: Is Digital Work Really Permanent?

 Digital projects tend to be imbued with a false sense of permanence.
 It is easy to think digital projects will be available forever.
 The reality, of course, is more complex.
 As our collective digital landscape and the software it is built on continually evolves, broken links become inevitable.
 Consider your future intentions for your project?
 If you want your project to remain accessible, regular maintenance to the site and project is essential.
 Too many good digital humanities projects are inaccessible due out of date software or broken links.
 Case in point see Digital Harlem, or The Roaring Twenties.

 Congratulations, you’ve finished reading the guide.
 Hopefully you now feel equipped to make your own maps and experiment with digitized newspaper research.
 In the end this guide is a starting point.
 Digital research projects require individual trial and error.
 You will make mistakes.
 Your map won’t turn out how you intended or you will need to re-do your data structure.
 While digital maps help us make new scholarly arguments, they also make us better historians, musicologists, and students in the the process.

-This guide was written by Maeve Nagel-Frazel under the supervision of Professor Louis Epstein during the summer of 2021.
+This guide was written by Maeve Nagel-Frazel under the supervision of Professor Louis Epstein during the summer and fall of 2021.
 Previous work on this guide was started by members of the Musical Geography Project from 2015-2019.